DeclanChidlow/vale.rocks/src/posts/nootropics.md

 ---
 title: Nootropical Notes
 description: Personal notes on assorted nootropics I've tried and used, including stimulants such as caffeine and nicotine.
 Anecdotal experiences, musings, and reflections on optimising cognitive performance.
-og_description: A cognitive cataloge of chemical compounds.
+og_description: A cataloge of cognitively constructive chemical compounds.
 pub_time: 2025-10-17
 section: Essay
 ---